 If errors occur during the DNS lookup, the domain provider is usually responsible.
 In this case, the only thing that helps is patience until the domain provider has fixed the problem.

 A link in your address bar is therefore resolved from right to left.
 Only the rightmost part, which is separated by a "/", does not belong to the relevant part of the link.
 Sometimes it's not even there but if it is, it only shows the resource of the server that the browser wants to access via HTTP request.
 This part has no meaning for the DNS.

 The A record is the entry that assigns an IPv4 address to a domain.
-At the same time, there's also the AAAA record for an IPv6 address.
-There are other so-called resource records, but they're not relevant for our topic today.
-You can find an overview of the most important DNS entries in our Help Center.
+Similarly, there is the AAAA record for an IPv6 address.
+There are other so-called resource records and DNS settings, but these are not relevant to our topic today.
+You can find an overview of the most important DNS entries in our help center.

 To clear up one common misunderstanding here – your domain provider is not necessarily your web host.
 You set the DNS records at the domain provider!
 You can set your A record and the AAAA record as follows:

 - Visit your domain provider's website and log in.